seanmayer/java-restful-refresher/README.md

 6. Open MySQL workbench and preview the users table, find the new user you have created and copy the `email-verification_token` field.

 7. With the token apply this to the token param in Sign up verification in the local postman collection `/postman/REST Refresher.postman_collection.json` and then run it

+8. Repeat step 5 and 6.
+But this time go to your browser to verify this token with verfication webpage instead:`http://localhost:8080/verification-service/email-verification.html?token={you-copied-token}`